dmlc/dgl/examples/pytorch/ogb/ogbn-arxiv/README.md

 ### GAT

-Run `gat.py` with `--use-labels` enabled and you should directly see the result.
+For the best score, run `gat.py` with `use-norm` and `--use-labels` enabled and you should directly see the result.

 ```bash
 python3 gat.py --use-norm --use-labels